 Some national laws contain provisions on the legal status of contracts made and performed by electronic means.
 These provisions aim to ensure that the electronic form of a contract is not in itself a reason to invalidate it.
 Other legal systems have decided that validating electronic communications will validate contracts in electronic form without mentioning them specifically.

-The Electronic Transactions Act 2010 (Cap.
+See for instance section 11 of the Electronic Transactions Act 2010 (Cap.
 88) of Singapore recognises the legal validity of electronic communications in concluding contracts.

-Section 11.
-Formation and validity of contracts
+11. Formation and validity of contracts

 1. For the avoidance of doubt, it is declared that in the context of the formation of contracts, an offer and the acceptance of an offer may be expressed by means of electronic communications.